cozette-cuzi/Fruit-Garden/README.md

 ## Installation

-Install the dependencies and devDependencies and start the server.
+We have two seperate directories, one for the backend and another for the frontend.

 #### Backend
 in the `backend` directory, and after activating the venv run: